Waste Transfer Stations

 You can set up a commercial account by contacting Council or completing an application.

-Commercial waste accounts are available at the Portsmith Transfer Station for disposing green waste.
+Commercial waste accounts are available at all Transfer Stations.
 Transactions are saved against their account and monthly invoices are issued for the waste that has been disposed.
+Refer to Council Fees & Charges for the waste acceptance criteria and limits.

 Applications for a commercial waste disposal account will be subject to a credit check.
 Complete and submit the application for credit account for Council waste disposal facility form.
 Once approved, the account will be added to the requested transfer station and the company will be advised of the approval of their application.